Dome Thong: Summary

 Virongrong or Plubplung (a lily flower in Thai language) is a Bangkok girl.
 Those who graduated from the United States traveled to the Dome Thong, a large mansion far away.
 It is a very large place.
 However, there was a mysterious and horrible location and the people who lived here were all bizarre.
-At the night she saw a mystery man wearing tuxedos riding a carriage, he parked in front of her bedroom window, and pointing up on the dome.
+At the night she saw a mystery man in tuxedo riding a carriage, he parked in front of her bedroom window, and pointing up on the dome.
 After that, every full moon night, besides this man will appear at the same place, she also hears the creepy Thai music from the dome.

 Virongrong search for truth on her own.
 Although there is a prohibition that prohibits up the top dome decisively.
 Before she know it, the truth of all the weird things is sad after all, and it relates to her past.